nwmac/node-jira-client/README.md

 # Truefit's Fork
 A list of what we have changed:

-* Add pre-install script so we can reference this github repo
-* Add findGroups method
+* Add findGroups function
-* Add includeFutureSprints and includeHistoricSprints on listSprints method
+* Add includeFutureSprints and includeHistoricSprints on listSprints function
 * Get Tempo Worklog for user and date range
+* Add getUser function

 # JavaScript JIRA API for node.js #